Get the Outcomes Analysis White Paper

 - Providers behave better when observed, making the 100Plus Provider Portal an accountability tool for practice leadership in addition to being a resource for clinicians.

-- Patients also behave better when observed, therefore daily monitoring from doctors and reminders from Ava become strong accountability boosters.
+- Patients also behave better when observed, therefore daily monitoring from doctors and reminders from Esper become strong accountability boosters.

 - Patients who regularly record their biometrics may have increased intrinsic motivations when it comes to making healthy behavioral changes.